destinyfrith/destinyfrith/README.md

 ### My Absolute Favorites:

-- 💻 &nbsp; I love being a #WomaninTech and advocating for inclusivity in the tech space.
+- 💻 &nbsp; I love being part of #womenintech and advocating for inclusivity in the tech space.
-- 📰 &nbsp; Reading & writing tech blogs whenever possible.
+- 📰 &nbsp; Reading tech blogs whenever possible.
 - 🍕 &nbsp; I love attending tech events and meetups.

 ### Languages and Tools: